redixhumayun/pi-rfid/README.md

 ## Activate The Serial Interface

 Type in `sudo raspi-config` and go to the interface options.
-Then select Serial Interface.
-You will be asked if you want to enable the serial console via shell.
-Select no for this.
-You will then be asked if you want to enable the serial hardware port.
+Then select Serial Port.

+You will be asked if you would like a login shell to be accessible over serial.
+Select No for this.

+Next, you will be asked if you want the serial hardware port to be enabled.
 Select yes for this.

-When you select finish, you will be asked to restart the Pi.
-Restart the Pi at this time.
+When you select finish, you will be asked to reboot the Pi.
+Reboot the Pi at this time so that the changes take effect.

 ## Set Up Pi As Managed Instance with AWS SSM